WasatchPhotonics/Wasatch.VCPP/README.md

                          (customer ABI)              (DLL ABI)                 _____________      ______v_______
                                                                C#, Delphi <-->| Wasatch.NET |<-->| LibUsbDotNet |
                                                                LabVIEW etc    |_____________|    |______________|

+## Future Bindings

+Some may wonder, if WasatchVCPPNet can call into WasatchVCPP, then could not Wasatch.NET do the same, making Wasatch.NET much smaller, and consolidating all business logic, opcodes, marshalling, endian fiddling etc into a single library?

+And since Python can obviously call into C libraries, could not Wasatch.PY not do the same, such that we only have one actual (C/C++) "application driver," wrapped by multiple lightweight language bindings?

+Yes, we could do that.
+And it's not out of bounds that we may someday do that.
+But that's not currently in scope or required, and it's not what we're doing right now.

+(Also, it can be useful to have "native" driver logic in C#, for instance to access USB spectrometers from Xamarin on Android...a C library would actually be less convenient for mobile platforms.
+So there is that.)

 # Contents

 The WasatchVCPP distribution contains: